Lak3/CSGO-triggerbot-example/README.md

 # CSGO-triggerbot-example
 Simple and short example of implementing external triggerbot for CSGO.
+Meant to be used in a training software to train your accuracy, not to be used to "gain unfair advantage".